Barney & Friends: Reception and legacy

 Several people have concluded that episodes contain a great deal of age-appropriate educational material, including Yale University researchers Dorothy and Jerome Singer, who called the program a "model of what preschool television should be".
 Others have criticized the show for a lack of educational value, as well as being repetitive.

 The show is often cited as a contributing factor to the perceived sense of entitlement seen in millennials, who grew up watching the show.
 One specific criticism is:

 In 1992, the Barney franchise generated $500 million in retail sales.

 The creator and performer of the San Diego Chicken mascot, Ted Giannoulas, called Barney a "ubiquitous and insipid creature" in a 1999 court case.

 Barney & Friends ranked No. 50 on TV Guide's 2002 list of the 50 worst TV shows of all time.

-In a 1993 newspaper article, Jerry Franklin, the head of Connecticut Public Television, which co-produced Barney at the time, was quoted thus:
+In a 1993 newspaper article, Jerry Franklin, the head of Connecticut Public Television, which co-produced Barney & Friends at the time, was quoted thus: